IsaacTigbee/Perfusion2025/README.md

 To get the dependencies set up:

-Follow the [Quantiphyse Documentation]([url](https://quantiphyse.readthedocs.io/en/latest/basics/install.html)) to install Quantiphyse and the quantiphyse-asl plugin
+Follow the [Quantiphyse Documentation] at https://quantiphyse.readthedocs.io/en/latest/basics/install.html to install Quantiphyse and the quantiphyse-asl plugin

 fslmaths will be available from prior FSL installation